minuteman3/cs4098-game/README.md

 * Clickable Maps
     * A world map is loaded from the jvectormap library.
 It has selectable regions and offers a list of all the regions which have been selected.
 It is accessible from `index.html` in the root directory.
     * Each zone has a status display, which details the status as a percentage.
 It is viewable by hovering over an area.
+* End of Game Report
+	* Shows Graphs of how you have progressed throughout the game.

 ## Tests